• Post author:

 Weight

-A high-quality LPVO with a good scope mount like the Geissele Precision or LaRue Tactical will be almost the same as a red dot with magnifier.
+When you invest in a high-quality low-power variable optic (LPVO) paired with a good scope mount like the Geissele Precision or LaRue Tactical, the weight will be nearly equivalent to that of a red dot sight with a magnifier setup.

-The one extra advantage of a red dot magnifier scope is that you can remove it anytime you want for saving weight or saving space when traveling.
-(Recommend QD throw lever mount)
+One additional advantage of a red dot magnifier scope setup is that you can easily remove it whenever you need to save on weight or conserve space, especially when traveling.
+(I recommend using a quick-detach throw lever mount for added convenience.)

 Glass & Reticle Clarity